cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-aggregate.md

     > **Caution** Incorrectly setting `REPSAFE = true` for an order-dependent aggregate may produce incorrect results.

-HYPOTHETICAL
+**`HYPOTHETICAL`**

-:   For ordered-set aggregates only, this flag specifies that the aggregate arguments are to be processed according to the requirements for hypothetical-set aggregates: that is, the last few direct arguments must match the data types of the aggregated (`WITHIN GROUP`) arguments.
+For ordered-set aggregates only, this flag specifies that the aggregate arguments are to be processed according to the requirements for hypothetical-set aggregates: that is, the last few direct arguments must match the data types of the aggregated (`WITHIN GROUP`) arguments.
 The `HYPOTHETICAL` flag has no effect on run-time behavior, only on parse-time resolution of the data types and collations of the aggregate's arguments.

 The parameters of `CREATE AGGREGATE` can be written in any order, not just the order illustrated above.